-My brother and I, we used to sit and watch this movie together every year as soon as Halloween was over up until Christmas – we had such an obsession with the Elf movie.
+My brother and I, we used to sit and watch this movie together every year as soon as Halloween was over up until Christmas.
+We had such an obsession with the Elf movie.
 It was crazy.
-Definitely a great movie though, again I believe it is a classic and I can’t believe it is actually 14 years old this year.
+Definitely a great movie though, again I believe it is a classic.
+I can’t believe it is actually 14 years old this year.

 The Nightmare Before Christmas (1993)

 As someone who is obsessed with Halloween, having a movie that is creepy but can also be watched at Christmas is the best!
-This Tim Burton film is so good, I love watching it but my family don’t like it so it’s usually a movie I watch by myself or with my friends.
+This Tim Burton film is so good, I love watching it but my family don’t like it.
+So it’s usually a movie I watch by myself or with my friends.
 It is about a pumpkin king of Halloween Town, called Jack Skellington who is bored with doing the same thing every year for Halloween.
-And one day he stumbles into Christmas Town, and is so taken with the idea of Christmas that he tries to get the residents of Halloween town to help him put on Christmas instead of Halloween but they can’t get it quite right.
+One day he stumbles into Christmas Town and is so taken with the idea of Christmas.
+He tries to get the residents of Halloween town to help him put on Christmas instead of Halloween but they can’t get it quite right.
 It such a good animation film for Christmas.

 The Santa Claus (1994)

-This is one of the first movies I remember watching at Christmas as a young child, probably the best Santa Claus movie I have seen, (along with the rest in the trilogy; we seen the Santa Claus 3 ‘The Escape Clause’ in 2006 with my step-dad’s work and we got free popcorn and a selection box for Christmas along with getting a photo taken with Santa Claus, we did this with new Christmas movies up until I was 15.)
-This movie was about a man, Scott Calvin (acted by Tim Allen) is upset to find that his ex wife and her new husband have told his young son that Santa isn’t real.
+This is one of the first movies I remember watching at Christmas as a young child.
+Probably the best Santa Claus movie I have seen, (along with the rest in the trilogy).
+We seen the Santa Claus 3 ‘The Escape Clause’ in 2006 with my step-dad’s work.
+I got free popcorn and a selection box for Christmas along with getting a photo taken with Santa Claus.
+We did this with new Christmas movies up until I was 15.
+This movie was about a man, Scott Calvin (acted by Tim Allen) who is upset to find that his ex wife and her new husband have told his young son that Santa isn’t real.
 On Christmas Eve while reading The Night Before Christmas, Scott calls out to someone climbing on his roof.
-He accidentally startles Santa Claus, who falls and vanishes, leaving an eight-reindeer sleigh and a suit, and therefore he is the new Santa Claus.
+He accidentally startles Santa Claus, who falls and vanishes.
+Leaving an eight-reindeer sleigh and a suit, and therefore he is the new Santa Claus.

 Arthur Christmas (2011)